-The Microsoft Surface Headphones are above-average mixed usage headset.
-They are comfortable for long listening sessions and have a good build quality that should last you a while.
-However, their sound is a little on the warmer side, which will be better suited for fans of bass and won't be ideal for vocal-centric music.
-On the upside, they have one of the best and most complete control schemes we’ve tested so far with two touch-sensitive cups and great dials that are easy to use.
-They are also noise canceling headphones that are good for commuting and the office.
+The Microsoft Surface Wireless Headphones are decent mixed usage headphones.
+They're comfortable for long listening sessions and have a good build quality that should last you a while.
+However, their sound is a little on the warmer side, which will be better suited for bass fans and won't be ideal for vocal-centric music.
+On the upside, they have a robust control scheme with two touch-sensitive cups and great dials that are easy to use.
+They're also good for commuting and the office.

-The Surface Headphones are good looking over-ears thanks to an all-light-grey design that stands out.
+The Microsoft Surface Headphones are good-looking over-ears thanks to an all-light-grey design that stands out.
 They have wide cups and a sleek design without too many apparent buttons.
-They have a very similar cup design to the B&O H9 headphones, but with a thicker headband made out of plastic.
-Unfortunately, they do not come in any other color variants to suit your preferred style.
+They have a very similar cup design to the Bang & Olufsen Beoplay H9 Gen 1 Wireless, but with a thicker headband made out of plastic.
+Unfortunately, they don't come in any other color variants to suit your preferred style.

-The Microsoft Surface Headphones have one of the best and most complete control schemes we’ve tested so far.
-Both ear cups are touch-sensitive and allows you to play/pause music, take/end calls, and skip tracks or go backwards.
-On top of that, there are dials on each cup; the left ear’s dial is for noise canceling control while the right ear’s is for volume control.
+The Microsoft Surface Headphones have excellent controls.
+Both ear cups are touch-sensitive and allows you to play/pause music, take/end calls, and skip tracks or go backward.
+On top of that, there are dials on each cup; the left ear’s dial is for noise cancelling control, while the right ear is for volume control.
 You also get a physical button to mute the microphone and a power/pairing button as well.
 You also get a voice prompt and audio feedback for certain commands.
 Voice-enabled controls are also available thanks to the Cortana voice assistant (hands-free commands on PC app), or you can trigger your device’s voice assistant with a long press on one of the ear cups.
-The only downside of this control scheme is that there are multiple ANC levels, from “Ambient Noise Amplified” to “Maximum Noise Canceling”, but the dial doesn’t give you any feedback for levels in between those two.
+The only downside of this control scheme is that there are multiple ANC levels, from 'Ambient Noise Amplified' to 'Maximum Noise Canceling', but the dial doesn’t give you any feedback for levels in between those two.

 Like most over-ears, the Microsoft Surface Headphones aren’t the most breathable since they trap heat under the ear cups.
 The seal around your ears doesn’t allow for much airflow, and you should expect to sweat more while wearing these during physical activity.
 This shouldn’t be a problem for casual listening sessions.